Buildings of Local Interest

 - other special features should be retained and repaired if necessary.
 If replacement is unavoidable, it should be like-for-like

-- where features are being replaced that are anomalous in the context of the terrace or street, they should give an appearance closer to the norm
+- where features are being replaced that are deviating from what is standard or normal - in the context of the terrace or street - they should give an appearance closer to the norm

 We may identify buildings for possible inclusion or removal from the list of buildings of local interest in the course of our daily work.
 Also, we might receive a request from an amenity society, local interest group or the general public.

-We will then inspect the building and prepare a recommendation if we consider it worthy of inclusion on (or removal from) the list.
+We will then inspect the building and prepare a recommendation if we consider it worthy of inclusion on the list, or remove it from the list.

 Buildings may be added because they were overlooked when the list was first prepared, or new information comes to light about them.
 They may be removed if substantially altered, damaged or demolished.